xuwkk/E2E-AT/readme.md

 ```bash
 python clean_data.py --no_bus 14
 ```
+This will generate the feature and load pairs for each bus in bus-14 system.

 We have modified the standard IEEE case files from [pypower](https://github.com/rwl/PYPOWER/tree/master/pypower).
-The modifications can be found in 'bus_config.json'.
+The modifications can be found in 'config.json'.

 ## Training